avranade/Ashwin-Udacity-Nanodegree/Project6/README.md

 ```
 3. Restart SSH: `$ sudo service ssh restart`
 4. Now you are able to login in as grader: `$ ssh -i ~/.ssh/grader_key -p 2200 grader@<your_machine_id>`
-5. You will be asked for grader's password.
-To unable it, open configuration file again: `$ sudo nano /etc/ssh/sshd_config`
+5. If you are asked for grader password, you can disable it.
+Open configuration file again: `$ sudo nano /etc/ssh/sshd_config`
-6. Change `PasswordAuthentication yes` to **no**
+6. Change `PasswordAuthentication yes` to `no`
 7. Restart SSH: `$ sudo service ssh restart`

 ## Disable root login